 Rickettsia serology testing is performed once per week.

-Turnaround time is up to 10 days from receipt by PHO laboratory.
+Turnaround time is up to 10 days.

 Results are reported to the ordering physician or health care provider as indicated on the requisition.